-otion rate accuracy describes the closeness of the measured of the frequency caused by part(s) of the target object to the true of the frequency.
+Human motion rate accuracy describes the closeness of the measured value of the human body movement frequency caused by part(s) (e.g. chest) of the target object (i.e. human body) to the true value of the human body movement frequency.

-Editor’s Note: terminology of motion rate accuracy needs to be refined.